-Spruce Mountain, Caribou capture Kleinschmidt Windstorm Challenge; Orono wins Maine Wind Blade Challenge
+Spruce Mountain and Caribou capture Kleinschmidt Windstorm Challenge; Orono Wins Maine Wind Blade Challenge

 Members of victorious teams to be offered internships at Composites Center worth $20,000